 Versatile stone paving

-However, architecturally StoneSet has been used on dozens of applications.
-Interestingly, city rooftops are very popular for application of loose stone.
+Architecturally StoneSet resin bound stone has been used on dozens of applications.
+City rooftops are very popular for application of loose stone.
 Whilst StoneSet has been installed on pool rooftops for decorative and practical purposes in the past, here were looking at why stone is specified for rooftops rather than tile or pavers?

 In September 2018 StoneSet was appointed installer of roof top stone for a CBD development in Melbourne.
 The existing surface of the roof was waterproofed, however the drainage mean extended periods of pooling, therefore attracting birdlife and algal growth in some areas.